Nicolò Barella: Club career

-Cagliari
+Cagliari and short spell in Como

 Born in Cagliari, Barella is a youth exponent from Cagliari Calcio.
-He made his Serie A debut on 4 May 2015 against Parma, replacing Diego Farias after 68 minutes in a 4–0 home win.
+He made his first appearance on 15 January 2015, playing against Parma at the Tardini in the Coppa Italia, which resulted in a 2–1 loss.
+His debut in Serie A came on 4 May 2015 again against Parma, replacing Diego Farias after 68 minutes in a 4–0 home win.

-In January 2016, he was sent on loan to Como in Serie B, where he played as a first choice for the second part of the season.
+In January 2016, he was sent on loan to Como in Serie B, where he played as a first-choice for the second part of the season.

-On 17 September 2017, he scored his first professional and Serie A goal against SPAL in a 2–0 home win.
+On 17 September 2017, after having returned to Cagliari, he scored his first professional and Serie A goal against SPAL in a 2–0 home win.
+Three months later, he became the youngest captain ever in the history of Cagliari, at the age of 20 years, 10 months, and 9 days.

+On 24 February 2019, in the match against Sampdoria, which was lost 1–0, he reached 100 appearances with the Cagliari jersey at the age of 22.
+At the end of the season, Barella is the player with the highest number of balls recovered (253) in the 2018–19 Serie A, also winning the Premio Bulgarelli Number 8 for the best midfielder of the season and being included for the first time in the Serie A Team of the Year.

 Inter Milan

+2019–20

-On 12 July 2019, Barella joined Inter Milan on a year-long loan deal with an obligation to buy with four-year contract to take effect after the loan period.
+On 12 July 2019, Barella joined Inter Milan on a year-long loan deal with an obligation to buy with a four-year contract to take effect after the loan period.
 He made his club debut on 26 August against Lecce; he came off the bench in the second half for Matías Vecino, and later helped set-up Antonio Candreva's goal in an eventual 4–0 home win in Inter's opening match of the 2019–20 Serie A season.
 He made his Champions League debut on 17 September against Slavia Prague; after coming off the bench for Marcelo Brozović in the second half, he scored an injury-time equalising goal to help Inter to a 1–1 home draw, which was his first goal both in the competition and for Inter.
 On 9 November, he scored his first league goal for the club as Inter came from behind to achieve a 2–1 home win over Verona.
 He scored his first goal in the Coppa Italia on 29 January 2020, in 2–1 home win over Fiorentina, in the quarter-finals of the tournament.
+With the team, he reached the 2020 UEFA Europa League final, where they lost to Sevilla.
+At the end of the season, he was included in the Serie A Team of the Year and the UEFA Europa League Squad of the season.